calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

     } s;
 ```

-Notice that each signal fragment gets a suffix `_x` where x indicates the fragment number and that no bit-field is generated since MESSAGE4 is a cannonical message.
+Notice that each signal fragment gets a suffix `_x` where x indicates the fragment number and that no bit-field is generated since MESSAGE4 is a canonical message.
 **Note:** the generator tries to reduce the number of fragments as possible trying to then chose the bigger possible fragment sizes.

-If a signal is defined as an **array** (currently only byte-arrays are supported) and if its conveyor message is also cannonical, then a regular array will be generated in structure `s` for such signal.
+If a signal is defined as an **array** (currently only byte-arrays are supported) and if its conveyor message is also canonical, then a regular array will be generated in structure `s` for such signal.
 Otherwise the array signal will get exploded into fragments corresponding to a byte each one.

-**Note:** A signal of array type shall always be cannonical, it is not allowed to define an array signal starting at a bit position not multiple of a byte or for it to have a length not multiple of 8.
+**Note:** A signal of array type shall always be canonical, it is not allowed to define an array signal starting at a bit position not multiple of a byte or for it to have a length not multiple of 8.

-Example of an array signal in a cannonical message:
+Example of an array signal in a canonical message:

 - Message: